Jingle: History

+A host of American companies—mostly small local businesses—recognized the potential of jingles and began turning to the general public as a means of outsourcing their own jingle development via mail-in contests in the 1950s and, to a lesser extent, in the 1960s.
+Individuals who emerged triumphant from these contests won prizes of all sizes and varieties, usually dominated by items that the sponsoring company had ready access to provide (e.g. a three-year supply of Ivory soap, a car, etc.).
+Submissions would be collected (always accompanied by proof of purchase), scrutinized, scored, presented to controlling boards, and then a winner would be declared.
+Contesting developed as a form of side gig for a small but notable number of lyrical and sharp-witted American housewives, bringing with it an understated brand of feminism that harmonized so well with the housewife vocation that it remained largely unnoticed and undocumented.

+In The Prize Winner of Defiance, Ohio, author Terri Ryan chronicles the adult life of her late mother, virtuosic contester and jingle-writer Evelyn Ryan, who used the winnings from hundreds of such contests to effectively support her family of twelve as their primary breadwinner without shortchanging the domestic responsibilities impressed on her by wider society at the time.

 The art of the jingle reached its peak around the economic boom of the 1950s.

 The jingle was used in the advertising of branded products such as breakfast cereals, candy, snacks, soda pop, tobacco, and beer.
 Various franchises and products aimed at the consumers' self-image, such as automobiles, personal hygiene products (including deodorants, mouthwash, shampoo, and toothpaste), and household cleaning products, especially detergent, also used jingles.

 Jingle downturn

 In August 2016, The Atlantic reported that in the United States, the once popular jingle was now being replaced by advertisers with a mixture of older and recent pop music to make their commercials memorable.
 In 1998, there were 153 jingles in a sample of 1,279 national commercials; by 2011, the number of jingles had dropped to eight jingles out of 306 commercials.

-Long running jingles
+Types of jingles

 One of the longest running jingles is for McCormick Foods' Aeroplane Jelly.
 Composed in Australia before 1943, the jingle has been used in advertising well into the 21st century.
 During the '40s, it made itself famous, or infamous, as it was played more than 100 times a day on some stations.

 Another long-running jingle is "Like a Good Neighbor, State Farm is There", which was composed by Barry Manilow and has been used in one form or another in commercials for State Farm Insurance since 1971.

-The 6-note ABS-CBN jingle, used from 1967 to September 23, 1972 and since its reopening in September 14, 1986, serves as the network's jingle as it is used on various IDs, such as Christmas and Summer station IDs.
+The 6-note ABS-CBN jingle, used from 1967 to September 23, 1972 and since its reopening on September 14, 1986, serves as the network's jingle as it is used on various IDs, such as Christmas and Summer station IDs.